hdzhangUST/hdzhangUST.github.io/_pages/about.md

 I am currently an Assistant Professor in Computer Science and Software Engineering, Shenzhen University, China.
-I received my Ph.D. in Computer Science from  of Hong Kong University of Science and Technology in 2016.
+I received my Ph.D. degree in Computer Science from  CSE of Hong Kong University of Science and Technology in 2016.
 Before that, I received my B.S. in Computer Science from University of Science and Technology of China in 2009.

 Research Interests
 ------